Now Reading

 That means they should, at the very least, be conducting some form of keyword research, competitor analysis, and an audit of your existing website and content.

-You see, SEO isn’t just about content.
-There’s also a significant back-end component.
+You see, SEO isn’t just about content, there’s also a significant back-end component.
 Your content agency will know this and should be prepared to either assist here or work closely with an SEO expert to help you attack this beast from all angles.

 I’m serious.

-You don’t enjoy working with anyone there.
+You don’t actually enjoy working with anyone there.

-4. Transparency and Trustworthiness
+1. Transparency and Trustworthiness

 If you get even the slightest hint that a content marketing company isn’t being totally upfront, run.